 If you want to put aside the stress and impatience that driving and parking in Malta brings with it, we may have the practical solution you need.
 Scrap your car and buy a motorcycle or a motor scooter from one of the various motorcycle dealers around Malta and Gozo.

 How do you choose which motorcycle to buy?
-Here are a number of factors which you need to consider:
+Here are 5 things you need to know before buying a motorcycle and a number of factors which you need to consider:

 There are different motorcycle licences from which to choose.
 You can go for a category A, A1, A2, A1 automatic, A2 automatic or B motorcycle licence.
 The licence you get will determine the maximum engine capacity your bike can be and whether you can get an automatic or a standard bike.
 The engine power varies greatly, usually ranging from 125cc motorcycles to 1000cc.